 The Audit Committee assists the Board of Directors in overseeing the financial and accounting reporting processes and audits of our financial statements, which includes reviewing the professional services provided by our independent auditors, the independence of such auditors from our management, our annual financial statements and our system of internal financial and IT controls.
 The Audit Committee also reviews such other matters with respect to our accounting, auditing and financial reporting practices and procedures as it may find appropriate or may be brought to its attention.
 The Board of Directors has determined that Mr. Salerno is our designated "audit committee financial expert" within the meaning of Item 407(d)(5)(ii) under Regulation S-K promulgated by the Commission under the Exchange Act.
-The Audit Committee held ten meetings in 2010.
+The Audit Committee held ten meetings in 2011 and took two actions by unanimous written consent.

 The Compensation Committee assists the Board of Directors in discharging its responsibilities relating to the compensation of our executive officers, including determining the compensation of our Chief Executive Officer and other executive officers, administering our bonus, incentive compensation and stock plans, approving stock option and restricted stock unit grants and approving the salaries and other benefits of our executive officers.
 In addition, the Compensation Committee consults with our management regarding our benefit plans and compensation policies and practices.
-The Compensation Committee held seven meetings in 2010 and took two actions by unanimous written consent.
+The Compensation Committee held ten meetings in 2011 and took one action by unanimous written consent.

 The Nominating and Corporate Governance Committee is responsible for, among other things, identifying individuals qualified to become members of our Board of Directors; recommending to the full Board of Directors the persons to be nominated for election as directors and to each of its committees; overseeing self-evaluation of the Board of Directors, including the performance of individual directors; and reviewing and making recommendations to the Board of Directors with respect to corporate governance practices.
-The Nominating and Corporate Governance Committee held four meetings in 2010.
+The Nominating and Corporate Governance Committee held four meetings in 2011.